James Barrat: Career

+St. Martin's Press released Barrat's book The Intelligence Explosion: When AI Beats Humans at Everything on September 2, 2025.

 Book reception

 Barrat began writing Our Final Invention in 2010.
 It was published in 2013.

 In 2014, Time magazine identified Barrat as one of the "5 Very Smart People Who Think Artificial Intelligence Could Bring the Apocalypse".
 Barrat's book was named one of eight "Definitive Tech Books of 2013" by The Huffington Post.
 He has been interviewed about artificial intelligence by CNN News and the BBC World Service Business Daily.

 Personal life

 Barrat is married and has two children.
 He is a 1983 graduate of Davidson College with a B.A. in philosophy.